-Ryder told the court that the NCA “deliberately concealed” information about the “tenuous basis” for the warrant application from the judicial commissioner who authorised the warrant.
+He said that the NCA “deliberately concealed” information about the “tenuous basis” for the warrant application from the judicial commissioner who authorised the warrant.

 “They deliberately did not take steps to resolve the tenuous nature of that information.
 That was a deliberate decision,” he said.
 “That was a serious error”.

 The judicial commissioner could have been told about the NCA’s account of the intercept technique obtained by Sweeting, he said.